New tools to improve performance

 Sure, Instagram’s built-in analytics system is a great way to stay up to date on the performance of your account, but when it comes to comprehensive and actionable social media reporting for your business, you need something much more robust.

-From tracking post performance, and trends in hashtag usage, to analyzing audience engagement and competitor data, Databox is the tool that will help you go beyond reporting and create actionable reports that drive your social media strategy.
+From tracking post performance, and trends in hashtag usage, to analyzing audience engagement and competitor data, Databox is a social media reporting tool that will help you go beyond reporting and create actionable reports that drive your social media strategy.

 We are already helping thousands of businesses to optimize their strategies and grow their brands across social media, so what are your waiting for?
 Sign up for a free-forever trial now!